cherokeejb/cherokeejb.github.io/README.md

 Combine these 3 tips with regular updates of your computer and applications and prudent web-browsing (think especially of blocking un-needed ads or other javascript) to make your Mac as strong as a castle or a tank - This is an archive & git copy of the most important ways people can secure their Macintosh computers.

-This file is just the html version for the current rotation on the cherokeejb.github.io page until I use it for something else

 ~